Megan Mooney – Publisher

 Samantha Wu – Editor

 Samantha is both a writer and a fan of the arts and has been able to find numerous ways to pair the two.
-Aside from being an editor here at Mooney on Theatre, she’s a photojournalist for both Lithium Magazine, which gets her writing and shooting about everything from Dave Matthews Band to Fan Expo, and Been Here Done That, a travel, dining and tourism blog that focuses on Toronto and abroad.
+Aside from being an editor here at Mooney on Theatre, she’s a photojournalist for Been Here Done That, a travel, dining and tourism blog that focuses on Toronto and abroad and previously for Lithium Magazine, which got her writing and shooting about everything from Dave Matthews Band to Fan Expo.
 She’s passionate about music, theatre, photography, writing, and celebrating sexuality — not necessarily in that order.
 She drinks tea more than coffee, prefer ciders over beers, and sings karaoke way too loudly.
 You can follow her on various social media including Facebook, Twitter, and Instagram.

 Lindsay Young – Editor